Physician associates support doctors in the diagnosis and management of patients.

 https://www.prospects.ac.uk/job-profiles/physician-associate

-There are currently two undergraduate integrated Master of Physician Associate Studies (MPAS) programmes available at the University of Central Lancashire and the University of Reading.
-You'll need three A-levels at ABB or equivalent, including chemistry and a further science to get a place on a course.
+Integrated undergraduate Masters in Physician Associate Studies (MPAS) which is a full-time course, lasting four years.
+This is currently available at the University of Central Lancashire and the University of Reading.
+You'll typically need three A-levels (or equivalent), usually at AAB or above, including chemistry and a further science to get a place on a course.

 Course providers usually require a minimum 2:1 first degree, although some universities will accept a 2:2 in a relevant subject.
 Alternative qualifications and relevant healthcare experience may be accepted at some institutions.
 Entry requirements and course content varies between courses, so contact providers directly for information.
 For a list of courses, see the Faculty of Physician Associates (FPA) website.